-- Samples and sales of alcoholic beverages sold for consumption on the premises of a licensed distillery. - Samples of wine for tasting, with or without charge, for consumption on the premises of a licensed winery, farm wine producer, or satellite facility. - Retail sales in sealed containers for consumption on the premises of a licensed winery, farm wine producer, or satellite facility.156
+- Samples and sales of alcoholic beverages sold for consumption on the premises of a licensed distillery. - Beginning July 1, 2025, sales of wine by the glass for consumption on the premises of a licensed winery, farm wine producer, or satellite facility.156 - Samples of wine for tasting, with or without charge, for consumption on the premises of a licensed winery, farm wine producer, or satellite facility. - Retail sales in sealed containers for consumption on the premises of a licensed winery, farm wine producer, or satellite facility.157